 - Varis, Drow Rogue (thief), Far traveller; exiled scion of a noble family on the losing side of a feud

-- Droidoc, Halfling Druid (circle of the land), Outlander; was there when Camp Righteous fell, now he’s a cannibalistic loony
+- Droidoc, Halfling Druid (circle of the moon), Outlander; was there when Camp Righteous fell, now he’s a cannibalistic loony